ChristophGeske/Covid-19-Detector/README.md

 ## Implementation details (Work in progress)

 1. We start with a new ANdroid Studio project.
 Using the "Basic Activity template", API level 23 Marshmallow (for >95% device coverage) and Java as the programming language.
-2. Train the model with Kares resulting in a .h5 and .tflite file
+2. Train the model with Kares resulting in a .h5 and .tflite file.
+See the SimpleExampleOfTrainigATesnsorflowModel.ipynb for details.
 3. Add the functionality of running pretrained models on android following [this guide](https://medium.com/geekculture/train-ml-model-and-build-android-application-using-tensorflow-lite-keras-6bf23d07309a) and [this github repo](https://github.com/ShuklaAnuja/Python-ML---Android-Kit)
 4. Created an asset folder and add the tflite file you trained with Google Colab and downloaded in the previous steps. https://stackoverflow.com/questions/18302603/where-to-place-the-assets-folder-in-android-studio
 5. ...